kragen/dernocua/text/c-stack-bytecode.md

 Why?
 ----

+There are two major reasons to do this: to pack more functionality into less memory and to improve in-application programmability.

+### To pack more functionality into less memory ###

 There are lots of microcontrollers around now, but for traditional personal computing purposes they have more speed than needed and less memory.
 The 3¢ Padauk microcontrollers (the PMS150 family) as